-The ACT Government has prepared a master plan for the Curtin group centre (the centre) that sets out a vision, planning principles, spatial framework and planning strategies to guide the growth and development in the centre over time.
+The ACT Government prepared a master plan for the Curtin group centre (the centre) that set out a vision, planning principles, spatial framework and planning strategies to guide the growth and development in the centre over time.

-The Curtin Group Centre Master Plan has been prepared in response to actions outlined in the ACT Planning Strategy (2012).
-These actions include the need to: investigate opportunities for urban intensification for the centre; to ensure everyone has access to a range of facilities, services and opportunities for social interaction; and to encourage active travel to and from the centre.
+The Curtin Group Centre Master Plan was prepared in response to actions outlined in the ACT Planning Strategy (2012).
+These actions include the need to: investigate opportunities for urban intensification for the centre; ensure everyone has access to a range of facilities, services and opportunities for social interaction; and encourage active travel to and from the centre.

 The centre displays a diverse mix of commercial uses in the retail core precinct.
 This mix of commercial and retail activity contributes to the centre’s ‘village’ feel and style of development.
 The central courtyard and pedestrian-only spaces play an important role for the community, allowing people to relax and enjoy the centre, and provide meeting and market spaces.

-Key recommendations proposed by this master plan as indicated in Map 1 include:
+Key recommendations of the master plan as indicated in Map 1 include:

 - protecting the central courtyard as a focal point for community life, including limiting building heights around the eastern, western and northern edges of the courtyard to keep sunlight in this space, and identifying opportunities for future upgrades to support community activities and business